Unique continuation for the gradient of eigenfunctions and Wegner estimates for random divergence-type operators: Stronger results for small energies

 \subsection{Unique continuation estimates for the gradient}

-As noted in remark \ref{rem:gradient} above, Lemma \ref{lem:gradient} applies to discontinuous matrix functions as well.
-In order to make use of this, we need to replace Theorem \ref{thm:sfUCP-TV19} by some appropriate version that holds true for such coefficient functions.
-Such versions are at disposal if we consider only energies near the minimum of the spectrum, in fact both in the case of Dirichlet and of Neumann boundary conditions on $\partial\L$.
+As noted in Remark~\ref{rem:gradient} above, Lemma~\ref{lem:gradient} applies to discontinuous matrix functions as well.
+In order to make use of this, we need to replace Theorem~\ref{thm:sfUCP-TV19} by some appropriate version that holds true for such coefficient functions.
+Such versions are at disposal if we consider only energies near the minimum of the spectrum.
+In fact, such versions are available for Dirichlet as well as for Neumann boundary conditions on $\partial\L$.